asschmidt/StudyOS/README.md

 > [!IMPORTANT]
 > This build commands runs a scripts which uses `sudo` to setup a loop-device and you have to enter your root password.
 Check `tools/scripts/generate_fat.sh` for more details.

 As soon as the floppy image including the file system is prepared, the different SW parts of the OS can be built.
-Hereby, the already disk image is used and updated.
+Hereby, the already created disk image is used and updated.
 Therefore it is not needed to re-create the floppy for each build.
 Only after a `clean`, the floppy image and file system must be re-created

 For example, the following command builds the Stage 1 bootloader and writes it to the disk image.

 `$ ninja stage1`

 Possbile build targets are: